 Final Project Review Document

-Format the document as a web page, link it into
+Format the document in HTML, link it into your

-your group web site, and email us with the URL.
+group web page, and email me and Thinh with the URL.
 Think in terms of

 roughly 4 pages, but you can write more if you would like to (you can

 see what other groups have done in the past).